yeti-switch/doc/en/web-interface/reports/custom_cdr_report.rst

 .. figure:: custom_cdr_data.png

-Custom CDR report have two set of columns - Group By colums and Aggregated columns.
+Custom CDR report have two set of columns - Group By columns and Aggregated columns.
 Group by columns defined by system operator during report creation(using **Group by** attribute).
 Aggregated columns are predefined:

 Сalls
     Total calls count including rerouting attempts.